feder-lang/feder-ref/src/expr_fn.md

 A function with no *retfuncbody* or *return-type* returns the empty tuple ``()``.

+Only variables which have a function as type, can be represented as objects.
+This is done by assigning an variable to an anonymous function.

 ### Guards

 The *expr0* of the guard has to evaluate to an object with the type *bool*.
 If